Hobie Landrith

 Hobert Neal Landrith (March 16, 1930 – April 6, 2023) was an American professional baseball player.
 He played in Major League Baseball as a catcher from 1950 through 1963 for the Cincinnati Reds/Redlegs, Chicago Cubs, St. Louis Cardinals, San Francisco Giants, New York Mets, Baltimore Orioles, and Washington Senators.
 He batted left-handed, threw right-handed, stood 5 ft 10 in tall and weighed 170 lb.

 For most of his career, Landrith was a second- or third-string catcher.
 He was a backup catcher for Andy Seminick and Smoky Burgess in Cincinnati, and later a regular with the Cubs in 1956.
 The following two years he backed up All-Stars Hal Smith and Walker Cooper with the Cardinals.
-He then had a three-season campaign in San Francisco, including his most successful season in 1959.
+He then had a three-season tenure in San Francisco, including his most successful season in 1959.
 He was the first pick of the New York Mets in the 1961 expansion draft.
 Landrith closed out his career with short stints with the Mets, Orioles, and expansion Senators.
 In a career that spanned 14 seasons, Landrith had a career .233 batting average with 34 home runs, 203 runs batted in, and 450 hits in 772 games played.